A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Applications of BD-RIS

 \subsubsection{BD-RIS Aiding Channel Reciprocity Attack and Physical Layer Security}

 According to microwave engineering, conventional wireless channels are naturally reciprocal, in the sense that the uplink channel is the transpose of the downlink channel.
 However, as explained in the previous subsection, introducing non-reciprocal BD-RIS in the wireless propagation environment can break the uplink-downlink reciprocity of wireless channels.
 From the perspective of physical layer security, this property of non-reciprocal BD-RIS can be beneficial to support simultaneously optimal uplink and downlink transmission when downlink and uplink legitimate users are not aligned, as illustrated in Fig. \ref{fig:results_full_duplex}.
-It can also be helpful to enhance the secrecy rate and secrecy outage probability \cite{agarwal2023enhanced} in the presence of eavesdroppers.
+Non-reciprocal BD-RIS can also be helpful to enhance the secrecy rate and secrecy outage probability \cite{agarwal2023enhanced} and enable a wireless circulator for one-way secure communications \cite{liu2025secure} in the presence of eavesdroppers.
 From an attacker's perspective, this property can still be useful since a non-reciprocal BD-RIS can be potentially deployed to maliciously degrade the downlink network performance \cite{wang2024channel,wang2024beyond}.